-I love medieval worlds, especially medieval and ancient Scotland.
+I love studying medieval worlds, especially in Scotland.
 I find inspiration in my historical research, which I do through books and sometimes on the ground.
-My settings are right now rural lowland Scotland between the years 1000 and 1350, a broad period of monumental change for that area and the whole region.
+My settings are right now rural lowland Scotland between AD 1000 and 1350, a broad period of monumental change.
 I grew up on Mount Desert Island in Maine surrounded by a dramatic natural landscape—think granite ledges by the sea, towering cliffs, and silent forests—which is one of the reasons that natural worlds always feature in my writing.

 I love to write.
 I sketch ideas in notebooks, then write a brief outline, figure out the storyline for each of my major characters, and write the first draft.
 I use the outline as a guide but depart from it when I need to.
 (Yes, my characters tell me what to do, so the story often changes.)
 But I always have a handful of key scenes that stay, enough to make a skeleton.
 I revise and rewrite; my novels generally go through three to five full drafts.
 Writing from scratch is great fun, but revision and polishing is a true pleasure.
 (It didn’t always feel that way!)

-For over a decade, I’ve lived in the woods in Maine with the sea a short drive away.
+For over a decade, I’ve lived in the woods in southern Maine with the sea a short drive away.
 I’m married to book critic Michael Magras and we have an avid reader as our son (who is also an important editor for me; he’s the first reader of all my books, and he makes sure I get my pacing and details right).
 It’s a very bookish household.
 My day job at the Maine Humanities Council is bookish, too, and gives me many opportunities to champion history, civic engagement, and libraries: just the life!